1Priyanshu/Ichiraku/README.md

-# Ichiraku - Hybrid Food Order App
+# Ichiraku - Food Order App

 Ichiraku is a hybrid mobile application developed for Android and iOS platforms.
 It allows users to order food from a canteen, browse popular and recommended food items, manage their cart, view order history, and access their account information.
 Please note that this app does not include payment or delivery systems.